 This unit is intended for wall mount installation only.
 The wall used for the installation should be capable of supporting four times the weight of the unit, or about 20 pounds.
-Although the IP 66, NEMA 4X weather-resistant enclosure can be installed outside, make sure to install the unit directly to a solid, stable surface.
-Before connecting any optional remote control unit or system sensor(s), as applicable, to the terminal block inside the unit, first install the box itself.
+Install the unit directly to a solid, stable surface.
+The IP 66, NEMA 4X weather-resistant enclosure can be installed either inside or outside.

 Internal connections for any optional remote control unit or system sensor(s) will be made in the next section.